imisi99/Todoapi/README.md

 # Todoapi
-This is a Todo api created for fun using FastAPI and SQlAlchemy
+This is a Todo api created for fun using FastAPI and Postgress